eellpp/pubScratchpad/general/btt.md

 If exhaust fumes leak into the passenger compartment, especially if the car is idling with its air-conditioner on, it can be dangerous as there is a likelihood of carbon-monoxide poisoning.

+### what is the symbol for : Two-way traffic across a one-way carriageway
+Traingle with <- and -> arrow